jthuraisamy/Cypherflow/demos/TicTacToe/README.md

 ![](https://i.imgur.com/jqktzH2.png)

-The intention is translated to a `submitMove` mutation request via the GraphQL API:
+The intention is translated to a `submitMove` mutation request via the GraphQL API in `WebService`:

 ```graphql
 mutation {